La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 #### Colors

 Different language use different sets of words to denote colors.
-Some languages just use compare the color of objects with colors of other "prototype" objects.
+Some languages just refer to the color by referencing other "prototype" objects with similar color (or shade, form ...)
 In Lojban we use all the options:

 > **ti xunre**
 > _This is red._